 Why the high demand for candidates?
 Jarett, practice manager at Accountemps Healthcare Practice in Los Angeles and Orange County, points out that there are a lot of people who need medical services.
 More than 200,000 licensed and active-care medical doctors treat over 10 million residents in the city and eponymous county — the second-largest population center in the U.S.

 With major employers like Cedars-Sinai Hospital, UCLA Medical Center and Kaiser Permanente — plus myriad doctor’s offices eager to staff open positions — hiring managers in LA have a lot of competition.
 “Good talent is only available for a short time, sometimes just a few days,” says Jarett.

 For employers, this creates the need to speed up their hiring process, especially as competition gets even more intense.
 The number of health IT jobs, including medical coder roles, is expected to increase by 19.6 percent across California between 2014 and 2024 according to the California Employment Development Department.

-Salaries in Los Angeles rise 31 percent above the national average, mostly to compensate for the city’s high cost of living.
+Los Angeles has a market variance above the national average, mostly to compensate for the city’s high cost of living.

-The midpoint salary for a certified coding specialist or certified professional coder sits at $69,430.
-Candidates with multiple certifications or specializations, such as ambulatory surgery, cardiology or oncology, could earn up to $101,852.
+You can find the starting salary for a certified coding specialist or certified professional coder in LA using the Robert Half Salary Guide.
+Keep in mind that candidates with multiple certifications or specializations, such as ambulatory surgery, cardiology or oncology, could earn even more.

-Certified medical coding managers, who oversee professional coders, have a midpoint salary of $86,460 and can earn as much as $127,070.
+Medical coding managers, who oversee professional coders, have a higher salary.

 What to look for